 IMAC Anti-doping policy

-The policy of the Irish Martial Arts Commission is that doping is contrary to the spirit of FAIR PLAY and all members have a responsibility to ensure that our sport is free of doping.
+It is the policy of the Irish Martial Arts Commission that doping is contrary to the spirit of FAIR PLAY and all members have a responsibility to ensure that our sport is free of doping.

 Girls doing Martial Arts.JPG